1. Q: What do I do if I think my employer has violated the HCSO?

-A: The OLSE may order employers who violate the HCSO to take appropriate corrective actions, including payment of required health care expenditures that an employer failed to make.
+A: The OLSE may order employers who violate the HCSO to take appropriate corrective actions, including payment of Required Health Care Expenditures that an employer failed to make.
 Where prompt compliance is not forthcoming, the OLSE may take any appropriate enforcement action to secure compliance, including initiating a civil action, and requesting that City agencies or departments revoke or suspend any registration certificates, permits, or licenses held or requested by the employer or person until such time as the violation is remedied.

-The OLSE may also issue administrative penalties.
+The OLSE may also assess administrative penalties.